farukpala/DATA-SCIENCE-FINAL-PROJECT/README.md

 I built my project on 2 main factors,

-** a.I focused on percentage of fast food restaurants on all food venues.I categorized venues into 4 groups include fast food and venues which can be alternative to fast food restaurants. ([venue_categories.csv](https://github.com/farukpala/DATA-SCIENCE-FINAL-PROJECT/blob/c7dd0da874bb801f938f574738113f748405254d/venue_categories.csv))
+**a.** I focused on percentage of fast food restaurants on all food venues.I categorized venues into 4 groups include fast food and venues which can be alternative to fast food restaurants. ([venue_categories.csv](https://github.com/farukpala/DATA-SCIENCE-FINAL-PROJECT/blob/c7dd0da874bb801f938f574738113f748405254d/venue_categories.csv))

 *  Fast Food